-Because none of our NEOs received above-market, fixed rates of return under the Deferred Compensation Plan, earnings under the plan are not included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2016."
-Earnings and related activity under the Deferred Compensation Plan by our NEOs during fiscal 2016 are described below under "-Compensation Tables-Fiscal 2016 Non-Qualified Deferred Compensation."
+Because our Deferred Compensation Plan does not provide above-market, fixed rates of return, earnings under the plan are not included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2017."
+Earnings and related activity under the Deferred Compensation Plan by our NEOs during fiscal 2017 are described below under "-Compensation Tables-Fiscal 2017 Non-Qualified Deferred Compensation."

 Executive Medical Insurance Plan.
-During calendar year 2016, certain key employees based in the United States, including Messrs.
-Chubb, Campbell and Grassmyer were eligible to participate in a fully insured executive medical plan that covers medical expenses, including deductibles, as well as dental, vision and similar coverage, not covered under a base medical plan.
+During calendar year 2017, certain of our key employees, including Messrs.
+Chubb, Campbell and Grassmyer, were eligible to participate in a fully insured executive medical plan that covers medical expenses, including deductibles, as well as dental, vision and similar coverage, not covered under a base medical plan.
 The plan provides for coverage of up to \$100,000 per year with a limit of \$10,000 per occurrence.
-Our executive medical insurance also provides for a \$100,000 accidental death and dismemberment benefit that will pay an eligible executive officer's beneficiary the lump sum amount in the event of death as a result of a covered accident.
+Our executive medical insurance also provides for a \$100,000 accidental death and dismemberment benefit that will pay an eligible executive's beneficiary the lump sum amount in the event of death as a result of a covered accident.
 Our Lilly Pulitzer and Tommy Bahama operating groups do not participate in the executive medical insurance plan; accordingly, Ms. Kelly and Mr. Wood were not eligible to participate in this plan.

-Premiums and administration fees paid by us for each participating NEO during fiscal 2016 under the executive medical insurance plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2016."
+Premiums and administration fees paid by us for each participating NEO during fiscal 2017 under the executive medical insurance plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2017."